Startup Funding: The Founder's Definitive Roadmap to Raising Capital and Optimizing the Capital Stack

 For example, if a company is active in a market with a lot of competition, it must spend more time on product development to differentiate from other startups.
 In that case, it may make sense to sell shares in the company to finance this product development with a larger sum of equity.

-Before any startup business funding, there are several tasks that the startup must complete.
-Whether funding or starting a business: It all starts with the business plan.
+Before any startup funding or turning to investors or lenders, there are several tasks that the startup must complete.
+Whether funding or starting a business: it all starts with the business plan.
+It's the first step in how to fund a startup.

 Whether a startup wants to finance itself internally or externally, the business plan is mandatory.
 It not only must convince investors, banks, and other capital providers.
 The business plan also helps founders to position their ideas within an entrepreneurial concept and the economic environment.